-- Compared to the other tax rates, the tax payable on dividends is with 10% rather low.
+- a) Compared to the other tax rates, the tax payable on dividends is rather low at 10%.
 The reason for this can be found in the tax policy of the Thai Government.
 Since the Corporate Income Tax is already at the rate of 20%, dividends shall not be subject to a full taxation again. - b) If a foreign company rents property to a Thai Company, the Thai Company is generally required to withhold tax at the rate of 15% on rental payments. - c) On the other hand, if a foreign company is carrying on business in Thailand by renting property to a Thai Company, such Company has to withhold tax at the rate of 5% on the rent payment.
 Additionally, the foreign company has to pay corporate income tax at the rate of 20% on its net profits from rental business. - d) Under most DTAs (e.g. between Thailand and Germany), the withholding tax rate on interest is reduced from 15% to 0% if the lender is a (German) bank.
-The rate on capital gains is also reduced to 0% if the seller of a Thai company's stock is a German company.
+The rate on capital gains is also reduced to 0% if the

-© Lorenz & Partners February 2024 Page 3 of 5 Tel.: +66 (0) 2-287 1882 Email: info@lorenz-partners.com
+© Lorenz & Partners January 2025 Page 3 of 5 Tel.: +66 (0) 2-287 1882 Email: info@lorenz-partners.com seller of a Thai company's stock is a German company.